John-Brandon/Surf_aggregator/README.md

 This forced my retreat.
 Clearly, an unacceptable situation.
 New plans were drawn up, only to fail in the field.
 Then a chink in the armor was found.
 Before I explain that, I must digress: I can't say for sure if Surfline inserted some JavaScript to kill AdBlocking in the name of profit.
-I also don't know if, or how much, Surfline might be trying to profit through increasing exposure by, and this is key -- including a link directly below each video player that can be used to embed individual cam streams on other websites.
+I also don't know if, or how much, Surfline might be trying to profit through increasing the exposure of their cam streams, by, and this is key -- including a link directly below each video player that can be used to embed individual cam streams on other websites.
 But there it was.
 Every greedy push by the oppenent is an invitation to a counter-pull in the sumo ring.
 I would